colin-alexa/Punner/README.md

  > break words at syllable boundaries.
   - there is a well developed algorithm for breaking words for hyphenation--this is the algorithm used by LaTex and buttbot.
   - better still, I might be able to work something out using the text-to-phoneme dictionary from espeak.
-This would be preferable because it aught to naturally extend to novel words, and will fit better with the flow of the text (I think)
+This would be preferable because it ought to naturally extend to novel words, and will fit better with the flow of the text (I think)

  > given a topic, generate a set of related words
   - right now I'm working on a semantic distance metric that will put words closer together based on within-sentence co-occurrence inside my training data.